iPINNER: An Iterative Physics-Informed Neural Network with Ensemble Kalman Filter

 In the forward problem, the model is assumed to be not perfect which yields the model error.
 In particular, we assume that the viscosity term $v$ is different from its exact value which represents the model errors, i.e., we choose $\nu = 0.02/\pi$ which is different from its true value $\nu=0.01/\pi$.
 In this setting, we evaluate the performance of three models: ADAM-PINN, NSGA-PINN, and MoPONNEnKF.\\

 {Table~\ref{tab:pinn_noise} shows the testing errors of ADAM-PINNs with different Gaussian noise in available observational data, with imperfect model.
 Because the imperfect model introduces the incorrect viscosity in Burgers equation, the PINN yields model errors.
-By combining noisy observation data with the model, MoPINNEnKF finds the optimal between the two.
-It is also noted that when the noise level is high, i.e., 80\%, both the model error and observational error dominate and hence the MoPINNEnKF's accuracy diminishes. }
+By combining noisy observation data with the model, iPINNER finds the optimal between the two.
+It is also noted that when the noise level is high, i.e., 80\%, both the model error and observational error dominate and hence the iPINNER's accuracy diminishes. }